j801h/j801h.github.io/_projects/zero-shot-repo-sharing.md

 ### Summary

-When working on large, code-based projects, it can be difficult to feed a GPT all of the context needed to provide insightful responses.
-The following script makes use of the 8,000 token context length available through OpenAI's API (double that of the chat interface) by scraping the contents of a user-provided folder directory, and serving that content as context to GPT-4 as a preamble to a user prompt.
-This has proven useful to me as I have been working on other projects (mainly [Finite Element Analysis S&T Heat Exchanger (ongoing)]( {% link _projects/fea.md %} )), and has dramatically accelerated my ability to iterate and leverage new insights.
+When managing extensive code-based projects, supplying a GPT with enough context to generate insightful responses can be challenging.
+The script described here takes advantage of OpenAI API's 8,000 token context length (twice the chat interface's capacity) by extracting content from a specified folder directory and utilizing it as context for GPT-4, along with the user's query.
+This process enhances GPT's contextual comprehension and produces highly customized answers to user inquiries.
+This method has significantly expedited my progress and the application of newfound knowledge in other projects, such as the ongoing [Finite Element Analysis S&T Heat Exchanger]( {% link _projects/fea.md %} ).

 <br>